The Best of Everything

 Steiner, Max.
 (5/10/1888 - 12/28/1971) Legendary film composer (primarily for Warner Bros.), who scored over 400 films, including Joan's Mildred Pierce, Flamingo Road, and The Damned Don't Cry (the latter uncredited).
 He was nominated for an Academy Award 18 times, winning 3 times.
 In 2003, he appeared on the U.S. stamp series honoring films (his hand is seen notating a score).
 IMDb info.

 Stephens College.
-Women's college located in Columbia, Missouri.
-Joan went to college here during the fall semester of 1922, after which she dropped out.
-She was registered for the following courses during this semester: English composition, typewriting, preventive medicine, shorthand, bookkeeping, psychology, foods, religious fundamentals, and rhythm.
+Women's college in Columbia, Missouri (currently a 4-year college, but a 2-year junior college when Joan was there).
+Joan attended during the fall semester of 1922, after which she dropped out.
+According to Jazz Baby, she was registered for the following courses during this semester: English composition, typewriting, preventive medicine, shorthand, bookkeeping, psychology, foods, religious fundamentals, and rhythm.
 She lived at Main Hall and worked as a waitress in the downstairs dining room.
-James Madison "Daddy" Wood, the president of the college from 1912 to 1947, became a mentor for Joan.
-(JB) In April 1970, the school administration honored her for achievements as "an actress, businesswoman, homemaker, mother and philanthropist."
-"My kids will never believe this," Joan told the audience, "because I was a dropout!"
-(LW)

 Sterling, Ray Thayer.
 Early beau and confidante of Joan's.
 She met him in 1918 in Kansas City when she attended the St. Agnes school and he was a senior at nearby Northeast High.
 Joan said: "Ray was the one I called when anything went wrong, and I loved him with my whole fourteen-year-old heart.
 Ray wanted me to go out and get my dreams.
 Once I was in the process of realizing them, I lost him."
 The two maintained their friendship-- talking, taking drives, attending dances together and/or corresponding-- throughout Joan's chorus-girl travels and returns home, up until the time that she left Kansas City for good in January 1925 for her trip to Hollywood, after which they never saw each other again.
 He died a bachelor.
 (LW, JB) In CWJC, Joan says "I never would have gotten to Hollywood if he'd wanted me, but he didn't..."
 (Thanks, Ray!)